 The Personal Care Services program provides eligible applicants with an in-home Personal Care Aide, of their choosing, who provides assistance with ADLs, such as getting in and out of a wheelchair or bed, using the bathroom, bathing and grooming, dressing, eating, continence, and mobility.
 Assistance with Instrumental Activities of Daily Living (IADLs) may also be provided.
 This includes aid with laundry, preparation of meals, grocery shopping, and light housecleaning, such as dusting and vacuuming.

 To learn more details about this program, one can read the state’s Personal Care Services Program Manual.
 However, readers should be aware that the manual is not intended for a consumer audience.

 In order to receive Personal Care Services, a request for services must be made.
 You can do so by calling 800-525-2395.
 Select option 1 and then select option 4.
-Alternatively, visit the state’s long term services and support webpage.
+Alternatively, one can visit the state’s long-term services and support webpage.